delhatch/VGA_mem_mapped/README.md

 ** Performance

-The Mandelbrot image takes 2.2 seconds to create, using the ARM processor on the XC7Z020 on the Zedboard.
+The Mandelbrot image takes 2.2 seconds to compute using the ARM processor in the XC7Z020 on the Zedboard.
 This compares very favorably to Altera NIOS version (on DE2-115) which takes 12 minutes(!).

 However, this is much slower than the direct-logic implimentation I created at https://github.com/delhatch/Zedboard_Mandel.
 Using RTL computation engines it achieves 18.6 frames per second, a speedup of 41 times over this project's ARM-only implementation.